Business Tips··10 min read

 👉 Why is it a good example?

-It clearly outlines the sequence and duration of each task, and shows dependencies and concurrent steps in the project.
+It clearly outlines the sequence and duration of each task or when the project begins, and shows dependencies and concurrent steps in the project.
 The plan illustrates the flow of the project and which tasks are essential before moving on to the next stages.

 Gantt chart vs PERT and CPM